nevinera/traverse/rules/heroes.md

 - level 3: +1 def, +5 HP
 - level 4: +1 AP, +5 HP
 - level 5: +1 MP, +1 atk, +5 HP

+## Consumables

+Consumable cards may be gained during play; they are frequently found in chests in the dungeon, and may also be offered as rewards for completing side-goals and defeating bosses.
+Some basic consumables are listed below, but they are varied, and many are secret until received.

+Consumables may be shuffled into the heroes' decks before each dungeon - a maximum of five consumables may be included each time.
+When a consumable is found during a dungeon, the hero who finds it has the *option* to immediately shuffle it into his current deck (consumables received by the whole group may be assigned to any hero).
+When a consumable is used, it immediately is returned to the GM; if it is not used, the hero may keep it and include it again another day.

+A consumable need not be used when it is played - the hero may place it in front of him during his turn for free, and only pays its cost if and when he uses it.

+- Health Potion (1AP): regain max(3d6) HP
+- Swiftness Potion (1AP): immediately gain 2d6 MP
+- Aqua Vitae(2AP): Shuffle ten random cards from your discard pile into your deck
+- Potion of Strength (1AP): Your physical attacks get a +2 bonus, and bashing attacks roll one extra die.
+Duration 3 turns
+- Scroll of Contemplation (2AP): Draw six cards, then shuffle all but four of your cards into your deck